The real reason for the (so called) low oil price

 Anything anyone does in the energy world takes ages to produce an effect and this simple truth is forgotten all too often.
 Today’s managers live by the beat of the quarterly report as their company is subjected to the whims of nanosecond stockholders and their wannabes.

 It’s a world where stock valuations are more important than any sound strategy.
-Anything that does not put meat on the very short termish accomplishment sheet of a manager is ignored completely.
+Anything that does not put meat on the very short-termish accomplishment sheet of a manager is ignored completely.

 3 months ahead is as far as a manager can think today.
 One year is long-term and anything beyond 3 years is the domain of pure time gibberish.

-In energy, it takes 5 years to appraise a field and 5 more to develop it in order to get new oil and gas onto the market.
+In energy, it takes 5 years to appraise a field and 5 more to develop it to get new oil and gas onto the market.
 This means, that if you have a short-term problem that cannot be solved by anything ready and operational now, no fancy project idea will contribute anything to soothe your immediate or upcoming pain.

 In energy, a problem that is still one year out to produce effects is immediate pain.
 A problem that you can evaluate using market price mechanisms is something that no real energy long-term project will solve.
 It’s just too far away.